-- cooperate with other colleges in the University System of Maryland and with the USM Board of Regents.
+cooperate with other colleges in the University System of Maryland to address the dangers of COVID-19.

 He is a member of the board of advisors of the Berman Institute of Bioethics at Johns Hopkins University and has previously served on the board of visitors and governors of St John’s College in Annapolis and Santa Fe.
 He also has served on the board of directors of the Santa Fe Institute, which is perhaps the most innovative of all transdisciplinary research entities.
 Ford also served as chair of the advisory board of the Maxwell School of Citizenship and Public Affairs at Syracuse University.